Chilled Sampling for Uncertainty Quantification: A Motivation From A Meteorological Inverse Problem: Numerical Simulations

 The first layer of the observed synthetic partial image stack with the superimposed ground truth displacement field are displayed in Figure~\ref{fig:1}.
 They are to be compared to the MAP estimate obtained by a deterministic gradient-based method.
 The table below presents the performances of the different methods (with $N\times L$=$1e3$, $L$=$10$, $H$=$0.5$) in terms of the endpoint error criteria \eqref{eq:MSE} -- \eqref{eq:weightL0_} presented in the Section~\ref{sec:evalCriteria}.

-A first glance leads us to notice that the Laplace method provides bad approximations.
+A first glance leads us to notice that the Laplace method provides bad approximations (with a computation time more than 2 times longer), suggesting a poor numerical approximation of the log posterior Hessian and of its inverse (detailed in Appendix~\ref{rem:CondIndLaplace}).
 Random walks achieve inaccurate approximations as well.
-We also remark that using the standard MALA algorithm without tempering can substantially degrade the various EPE criteria.
+We also remark that using the standard MALA algorithm without chilling can substantially degrade the various EPE criteria.
 This undesirable behavior is even more prominent for the standard HMC algorithm.
-In contrast, tempering brings a significant gain in terms of the different EPE criteria, and is particularly a powerful strategy when combined with the HMC algorithm: tempered HMC reaches a gain of more than $30\%$ in terms of the standard EPE, and this gain is increased to $50\%$ considering weighting functions $ \eqref{eq:weightL1_} $ for $p=1,2$.
+In contrast, chilling brings a significant gain in terms of the different EPE criteria, and is particularly a powerful strategy when combined with the HMC algorithm: chilled HMC reaches a gain of more than $30\%$ in terms of the standard EPE, and this gain is increased to $50\%$ considering weighting functions $ \eqref{eq:weightL1_} $ for $p=1,2$.
 Sparse EPE and masked EPE are comparable, with a gain of nearly $40\%$ with respect to Laplace.
 The sparse masked EPE (using weights $ \eqref{eq:weightL0_} $) yields to a large error decrease: about $50\%$ lower than its Laplace counterpart.
 Let us finally remark that there exists a large gap in accuracy between the standard EPE on the entire domain $\Omega_m$ computed for the MAP estimate, and the sparse masked EPE revealing the average error on a selected subdomain of $\Omega_{obs}$ , which is more than $70\%$ more accurate.

-Figure~\ref{fig:2} displays the evolutions of the EPE criteria with respect to the sample size of the tempered HMC simulation.
+Figure~\ref{fig:2} displays the evolutions of the EPE criteria with respect to the sample size of the chilled HMC simulation.
 As expected the $p$-weighted criteria converge to lower values than the standard EPE, and moreover they converge faster.
 Besides, we observe that the sparse and masked EPE achieve comparable performances.
 Figure~\ref{fig:3} shows the evolution of 2-weighted EPE and the sparse EPE criteria for the different methods.
-We observe that the tempered algorithm are the only one which yield stable and low EPE criteria.
-Figure~\ref{fig:4} shows the influence of the tempering and preconditioning parameter with respect to the 2-weighted EPE criterion.
+We observe that the chilled algorithms are the only ones which yield stable and low EPE criteria.
+Figure~\ref{fig:4} shows the influence of the chilling and preconditioning parameter with respect to the 2-weighted EPE criterion.
 We observe on the one hand that a Hurst exponent equal to half of the one of the prior yields the best results, and on the other hand that the lower the temperature, the faster and more stable the convergence of this criterion.